Keyboardly-App/keyboardly-dev/doc/Addon.md

 - On the App menu, when opening the add-on menu and then clicking the `add on`, it should load the fragment from the add-on (if exist).

 ## Pre-production Test
-This test for make sure the add on is works on source code production
+This test to make sure the add on is works on production

+### Preparation
+Before build the addon, please make sure and double check :
+1. The add-on can be installed and opened successfully with the source code on this repo.
+2. All views and buttons work properly
+3. No display is cut off or has problems with the user experience
+4. Work nicely on light and dark themes
+5. Nothing force close, ANR / freeze
-1. Clean the project from Android Studio by `Build > Clean Project`
+6. Clean the project from Android Studio by `Build > Clean Project`
-2. Compress your addon root folder to zip file.
+7. Compress your addon root folder to zip file.

 <p align="center">
     <img src="assets/export-zip.gif" >
 </p>

-> Please remember: just compress your add on root folder not the 'addon' folder.
+> Note: just compress your add-on root folder not the 'addon' folder.

+### Build Time

-3. Goto addon menu on [dashboard](https://dev.keyboardly.app/dashboard/addon) > select your add on
+1. Goto addon menu on [dashboard](https://dev.keyboardly.app/dashboard/addon) > select your add on
 <p align="center">
     <img src="assets/dashboard-addon.png" >
 </p>